Office of Admissions

 The Maxwell School offers an innovative and rewarding learning environment -- rich in tradition, welcoming all who seek to study public administration, policy and international affairs.
 Here you acquire the knowledge and skills necessary to begin or enhance your career in public and international service, imbued with values which undergird a lifetime of civic involvement.
 The program staff and faculty are committed to providing a supportive yet challenging learning environment in which students feel a sense of community and tradition.

-MPA Master of Public Administration (12 months)
+MPA Master of Public Administration (12 month traditional, 18 month includes summer internship)

 MA International Relations (16 months)